Audience

 Capable

-Using, generating and sharing learning from data, evidence and implementation in an ethical, systematic and sustainable way.
+Using, generating and sharing learnings from data, evidence and implementation in an ethical, systematic and sustainable way.

 Addressing priorities through focussing on creating the conditions to support the learning of individuals and the organisation.